 The scanner child story begins like this:

 My dad left school at the age of 15 to become a typographer which he worked as all his life until his pension.

-My mum left the small farming community she grew in (out in the sticks!) to become an anasti nurse and she ended up working at the same hospital for over 30 years.
+My mum left the small farming community she grew in (out in the sticks!) to become a nurse anesthetist and she ended up working at the same hospital for over 30 years.

 They had both been lucky to get an education at all.
 Whether they loved their jobs or not, wasn’t a privilege they could afford to worry about.

 Their way of living bought them a house, a car, holidays and nice furniture, insurance and security.
 This is what defined you as a successful grown up.

 ” Whether they loved their jobs or not, wasn’t a privilege they could afford to worry about”

 First my sister came along.
 No problems.
 Knew what she wanted.
 Got an education.